top of page

 ON APPROACH, the stately Hotel Del Coronado looks like a setting for "Masterpiece Theatre."
 It has that lofty look of an important location.
 Built in 1888 -- the largest wooden structure of its day.

-AThis San Diego property is know affectionately as "the Del" by legions of fans and return guests around the world.
+This San Diego property is know affectionately as "the Del" by legions of fans and return guests around the world.
 This Luxury Hotel has history, mystery and a VIP guest list to accentuate its elegance.

 Marilyn Monroe on the beach at the Beach Hotel "the Del" in 1957, filming "Some Like It Hot."

-Marilyn Monroe on the beach at the del in 1957, filming "Some Like It Hot."
+Monroe on the beach aMarilyn t the del in 1957, filming "Some Like It Hot."

-PLAYGROUND of the rich and famous, the Del has hosted crews and stars for the making of several movies.
+PLAYGROUND of the rich and famous, the Hotel Del Coronado San Diego has hosted crews and stars for the making of several movies.
 The most famous is the 1958 comedy "Some Like It Hot," the Billy Wilder classic.
 It starred Marilyn Monroe as the sultry but innocent member of an all-girl touring band.
 Tony Curtis and Jack Lemmon masquerade as women to escape the mob and -- suspend disbelief here -- the girls buy that they are female.

 The setting is supposed to be Florida, but this southern California landmark stood in.